jekku123/jekku123/README.md

 Hi there 👋

-I like to solve problems.
+I deliver solutions for your needs.

 ### Statistics